Helping Someone with a Mental Illness

 Other Support Services

-We offer a support mail service for people that have any questions about depression or perhaps would like more information about the illness.
+We offer a support email service for people with questions about depression or anyone who would like more information on the illness.

-Please email info@aware-ni.org or click here for more information on these services.
+Please email info@aware-ni.org or click here for more information on our support services.

-It is important that you practice self-care when supporting someone with their mental health.
-When supporting someone who is living with mental ill-health, it is normal to experience difficult emotions and feel overwhelmed.
-It is crucial to look after your mental health during this time and take care of yourself too.
+It's important to practice self-care when supporting someone else with their mental health.
+It's normal to experience different emotions and at times feel a little overwhelmed.
+That's why it's crucial to look after your own mental health.
+So make sure you take care of yourself, too.

 Here are some ways you can practice self-care: